ICBC Claims: The Process

 If you are an injured driver or passenger of a vehicle licensed and insured in BC, you can claim “no-fault” benefits even if you are partly or fully responsible for the accident provided that you meet the conditions of insurance.

 To secure your right to make a claim for Part 7 Accident Benefits and/or damages there are a number of steps you must complete and time limits that you must meet.
-Motor Vehicle Act legislation and regulations require you to report the accident to the police and ICBC as soon as possible and you MUST report it to ICBC within 30 days to preserve your right to apply for Accident Benefits and sue for damages.
+Insurance (Vehicle) Act legislation and regulations require you to apply for Part 7 benefits within 90 days in order to preserve your right to claim those benefits.
+There are also time limits in making your claim to ICBC against the “at-fault” motorist.
+Some of those time limits are shorter depending on circumstances, so it is important to report your claim promptly to ICBC to ensure your rights are protected.
+Failure to do so could result in loss of those benefits, yet they may still be deducted from your claim against the “at-fault” party.
 What you say and sign at this time can be used against you at a later date (sometimes much later if your case goes to trial).

 We strongly recommend that you call us at 1-855-852-5100 (toll free, 24 hours) for a free consultation about your case preferably before you talk with ICBC.
 However, even if you’ve already reported the accident and started dealing with ICBC, we can still help you.